pbmacintyre/RCCP-Free-2FA-Work/readme.txt

 = 1.5.5 =
 * Ensured compatability with WordPress 6.4.2
-* Added settings control to allow for empty JWT and phone number credentials
+* Added settings control to allow for empty JWT and phone number credentials = 1.6.1 =
+* Ensured compatability with WordPress 6.6.2
+* Added sortable date and time of call me request to admin listing of call me requests

 == Upgrade Notice ==
 == Contribute ==